-Scaffolding, in modern web apps, have been made popular by tools like yeoman.
+Scaffolding, in modern web apps, has been made popular by tools like yeoman.
 These tools generate a standard prototype for your project with everything you need to get up and running, including the directory structure, the build system, the project dependencies etc.

 Spring Boot has its own scaffolding tool.
 There are two ways to quickly bootstrap your Spring boot application -